Skip to content

 NOTE

-It should be pointed out that the best practice is to put the bundled code in one directory, as they are all necessary for the Electron app to run, unlike source code.
-This makes it easy to exclude source code to reduce the size of the package when packaging Electron app.
+It is recommended to place all bundled code in a single directory, as all of it is required for the Electron app to run.
+This also makes it easier to exclude source code when packaging the app, reducing the package size.

 export default defineConfig({